Ariana Grande's Thank U, Next Album Decoded

 In "Bad Idea," Grande sings about using someone else to get over a love.
 "Yeah, I'ma call you over here to numb the pain (Are you done?)/I got a bad idea (Uh-huh)/Forget about it, yeah, forget about him, yeah/Forget about me," the song goes.
 "But, boy, don't trip (Don't trip), you know this isn't real/You should know I'm temporary."

-A similar theme emerges on "Ghostin,'" on which she sings about suffering through the loss of a love while it affects her current partner, an obvious reference to the death of her ex-boyfriend Mac Millerwhile engaged to Davidson.
+A similar theme emerges on "Ghostin,'" on which she sings about suffering through the loss of a love while it affects her current partner, an obvious reference to the sudden and tragic death of her ex-boyfriend Mac Millerwhile she was engaged to Davidson.

 "Baby, you do it so well/You been so understanding, you been so good/And I'm puttin' you through more than one ever should/And I'm hating myself 'cause you don't want to/Admit that it hurts you."